...

 Fast Modeling Techniques That Keep Your 3D Models Manifold and Watertight

 When designing for 3D printing in Blender, it’s important to make sure your models are solid and error-free.
-Manifold and watertight models print better and avoid wasted time.
+Manifold and watertight models print more efficiently and save time.

 Using Box, Curve, and Boolean Methods to Prevent Problem Edges